My Samsung Galaxy S22 Ultra just failed the drop test

 It started when I felt a tiny ridge – an imperfection – on the Samsung Galaxy S22 Ultra's perfect plane of glistening Gorilla Glass.

-My finger caught on something I could not see.
+My finger caught on something I couldn't see.
 I absentmindedly ran my finger back and forth over the screen, which was currently displaying my Twitter feed.
 Did I feel something?
 Nah...no, wait...there is it.

-Standing in my kitchen, I fumbled with the 6.8-inch Android 12 smartphone, which I'd been using frequently, especially for its stellar photography chops.
-It slipped from my grasp and clattered to the tiled floor roughly one meter below.
+Standing in my kitchen, I fumbled with the 6.8-inch Android 12 smartphone (which I'd been using frequently, especially for its stellar photography chops), it slipped from my grasp and clattered to the tile floor just one meter below.

 "What was that?
 Was that your phone?" my wife called from the other room.